paulipa/sico-wiki/tools/auth.md

 ## Discord Fleet Pings
 In order to send out a fleet ping on discord please use the ping formatter found on auth https://auth.silentcoalition.com/discordpingformatter/

-Coalition aims to keep pings to minimum so that in case we have an actual imporant operation people will pay attention to the pings.
+Coalition aims to keep pings to a minimum so that in case we have an actual imporant operation people will pay attention to the pings.

 > Please stick to the ping rules as bellow {.is-warning}